 A lot of times, newlywed wives would rather die than admit their little love is struggling.
 But one thing I discovered?
 Pretense won’t give you a good marriage.
 But honesty and authenticity can.

 A Resource to Help

 There are more than four things (6 in total) a wife can do when her husband has a lower sex drive.
 In The Wedding Night: Embracing Sexual Intimacy as a New Bride, I cover more ground as far as his libido is concerned.

 Also, I show you how God wired you and him for sexual intimacy and how to make it work.
 We slice out the myths and find answers to your silent questions so you can become a sexually confident wife.
 Find your freedom here.

 *Note: After almost a decade of wife-ing, researching and learning from other wives, I now know this: it’s not that most women don’t want sex.
 We just need to understand and accept our arousal process.
-We are different from our guys!
+And as Sheila Gregoire says, our husbands need to jump on board and make it pleasurable for us too!
 A lot of times what we think is a lack of desire is merely a misunderstanding of our sexual wiring.
 I break down the process and explain it in “The Wedding Night.“